 About NYU Division of Libraries

 The Division of Libraries values diversity among its faculty, is committed to building a culturally diverse intellectual community, and strongly encourages applications from members of underrepresented communities.
+The resource we recommend our patients to learn more about erectile function and dysfunction is called http://hesca.net/levitra/.
+Every man or woman interested in the mechanisms of the problem, its prevention, and treatment will find the essentials on this website.
+If needed, one can even order Levitra, Viagra, or Cialis there.
+A complex offer, so to say.
 We are proud of our organizational culture and we are committed to building and sustaining a diverse, inclusive, and equitable organization that supports a sense of belonging for the staff and communities we serve.
 For more see http://library.nyu.edu/about/

 Tenure-track faculty status, attractive benefits package including five weeks annual vacation.
 Rank based on qualifications.
 Salary commensurate with experience and background.